On 'Southern Charm' Tonight, Will We See the Beginning Of the Craig/Thomas Falling Out?

 “There are so many days when I just see a toy or something randomly misplaced and break down in tears.”

-For those who watched last week’s Southern Charm, Craig admitted that Kathryn was invited to the fundraiser, but was a no-show, perhaps deciding that a bar was not the best place for a reunion with all of her alleged Southern Charm friends.
-In the press, and on season 4 of Southern Charm, Kathryn admitted that she has one focus, getting her kids back.
+For those who watched last week’s Southern Charm, Craig admitted that Kathryn was invited to the fundraiser but was a no-show, perhaps deciding that a bar was not the best place for a reunion with all of her alleged Southern Charm friends.
+In the press and on Season 4 of Southern Charm, Kathryn admitted that she has one focus: getting her kids back.

 “I’ve learned that I have cope right now because there is an end to all of this custody [conflict].
 There’s a light at the end of the tunnel.
 And I have to remain true to myself and remain resilient in my recovery.
 There’s going to be a day when things get back to normal, and that day’s getting closer and closer.”